 Macro Counting 101

 The proper method for how to count macros varies from nutrient to nutrient.
-Before we get into tips for counting macros, let's look at each macronutrient individually.
+Before we get into tips for tracking macros, let's look at each macronutrient individually.

 Protein